bradpenney/learn_enterprise_linux/content/everydayadmin/lvmBasics.md

 ## Create a New Physical Volume

 These newly created disks - `vdb`, `vdc`, `vdd`, and `vde` - will be visible in `lsblk`.
 Each of these needs to be added as a **physical volume**, the underlying storage unit of LVM.
-Physical volumes can be added and removed from a system as needed (physical volumes are often removed when the malfunction or are decommissioned due to obsolesence).
-This means that all that is needed to increase the storage on a system is to add a new physical (or virtual) disk and make it a the physical volume.
+Physical volumes can be added and removed from a system as needed (physical volumes are often removed when the malfunction or are decommissioned due to obsolescence).
+This means that all that is needed to increase the storage on a system is to add a new physical (or virtual) disk and make it a physical volume.
 The enterprise can continue to add disks until the budget runs out - hundreds of petabytes are certainly possible.

 The command to create physical volumes is:
 ``` shell